calendar42/Calendar42-documentation/rest-api/usage.md

     }

+## Synchronization

+To make it easy to just request for resources updated since your last request you can use a `sync_token`.
+Within each request the `sync_token` is added to the `meta_data` object of the response.
+When making the next request the `sync_token` can be added to the query-parameters to request for all changes since the previous request.

+Note that the `sync_token` returned is related to the current state of all the data, it's the responsibility of the client to have requested all the (paginated) data beforehand.

+Also note that GET requests will return deleted resources (see [Representation of deleted resources](#representation-of-deleted-resources)), this will allow clients to know which resources have been deleted since the last request.

+**Example**

+*Step 1:*
+GET /api/v1/events/

+All of the events are returned and the current sync_token.

+    {
+        "data": [<event object 1>, <event object 2>], "meta_data": {
+            "sync_token": 142
+        }
+    }

+*Step 2:*
+GET /api/v1/events/?sync_token=142

+Only the event changed between Step 1, and Step 2 are returned, so in this case event1 is changed, and event3 was added.

+    {
+        "data": [<event object 1>, <event object 3>], "meta_data": {
+            "sync_token": 144
+        }
+    }

+## Query evaluation

+### Query param format

+Query parameters are automatically transformed into the specified format.
+So for example strings should not be surounded by quotes.

+### Query evaluation

+When querying resources using GET requests with query parameters, the query is interpreted by concatenating the query predicates with AND operators.

+Thus the following query

+    GET /tags/?service_ids=[<serviceA>]&calendar_ids=[<calendarX>,<calendarY>]

+is interpreted as

+    GET tags that belong to <serviceA> AND <calendarX> AND <calendarY>

+The user of the API must use multiple API calls to simulate queries that require OR operators.
+E.g. the following query

+    GET tags that belong to <serviceA> AND (<calendarX> OR <calendarY>)

+Needs two API calls as follows

+    GET /tags/?service_ids=[<serviceA>]&calendar_ids=[<calendarX>]
+    GET /tags/?service_ids=[<serviceA>]&calendar_ids=[<calendarY>]

+The responses of the two requests are then combined to get the full query result.

 ## Representation of deleted resources

 Deleting a resource (e.g. DELETE /events/`event_id`) will only make its content inaccessible, its relationships (e.g. with users) will remain intact.
 This results in the resource still being returned on GET requests, but only containing its permission and id.